NOAA-EDAB/hydra_sim/README.md

 A sample set of parameter files `hydra_sim.dat` and `hydra_sim.pin` are included and should remain in the projects root after cloning.
 They will be copied to the `rootFolder`.
 The parameterizarion reflects what is termed a "historic" run where (somewhat) realistic fishing effort is used to drive the model.

 ## Results

 The model runs 100 times.
 The output files (*.out and *.txt) are temporarily stored in the projects root folder.
 Once all runs have completed they will be moved to the `rootFolder` that you specified in the `run_model`call.
 These files will then be processed and a suite of plots will be made.
 They will be saved in the "diagnostics" folder

+### Container

+A Dockerfile is provided to run Hydra inside a container.

+* Clone the repo
+* Build the Docker image (here it is named `hydra`)

+  `docker build -t hydra .`

+* Create a directory in which to write model output, for example `output`
+* Copy `hydra_sim.dat`,`hydra_sim.pin`, `runModel.sh` to this folder
+* Run Hydra

+  `docker run --rm --mount "type=bind,src=/path_to_output_folder/,dst=/HYDRA/mount" hydra`

+The output from the model should appear in the `output` folder.
+Running Hydra in this manner uses a random number seed of 1.
+Preferred method

+* `docker run --rm --mount "type=bind,src=/path_to_output_folder/,dst=/HYDRA/mount" hydra hydra_sim.dat hydra_sim.pin 88`

+This runs Hydra using dat and pin files with specified names (these must reside in the `path_to_output_folder`) and a seed of 88

+* Process output

 ## Contact